Joe2091/message-board/README.md

 # Message Board Web Application

 A simple web application using Node.js, Express, and SQLite3.
-This application has two branches the secure (main) branch and the `insecure` branch which will introduce vulnerabilities such as SQL Injection, XSS Reflected Dom based and stored and Sensitive Data Exposure The `insecure` branch will contain an intentionally vulnerable version for security testing and learning.
+This application has two branches the secure (main) branch and the `insecure` branch which will introduce vulnerabilities such as SQL Injection, XSS Reflected Dom based and stored and Sensitive Data Exposure The `insecure` branch will contain an intentionally vulnerable version for security testing

 # How to Run the Application